cran/RcppBigIntAlgos/README.md

 ## Current Research

-Currenlty, our main focus is on implementing our sieve in a parallel fashion.
+Currenlty, our main focus for version `0.4.0` will be implementing the self initiallizing quadratic sieve.

 ## Contact